 Most semi permanent colours do no damage to your hair and can be easily applied at home.
 I don’t like to take work away from hairdressers.
 But when money is tight and you want to look good, doing some of the hairdressing work at home is a good way to save some coins.

 Note that for this tutorial you will need to have had your hair extensions removed already, as I dye mine flat.
 Follow these steps to Dye Human Tape Hair Extensions at Home:

 STEP ONE– Preparing the hair extensions to be dyed

 First step is to wash the hair extensions.
 Use a good shampoo and lather them up.
 You can wash twice if you want to, I did it only once because they weren’t that dirty.
 Do not condition or the dyes don’t stay in as well.
 Hair shampoo opens up the pores in the hair and makes it more receptive to receiving colour.

 Dry the hair extensions flat with the taps flat against a towel until they are no longer dripping.

 Remove the towel and lay the tape extensions flat on some pieces of aluminum foil.

 Make sure there are no gaps between the hair and your bench tops as the aluminum foil is going to hold all the dye in and keep the moisture out while the colour is absorbed by the hair.

 STEP TWO– Preparing the Dye

 Mixing the semi permanent hair to get the colour you want.
 It is OK to mix up commercial semi permanent hair dyes to get a different colour.
-In fact you can mix two or more colours to achive your signature colour without a worry.
-But you must be sensible and don’t mix permanent hair dyes unless you know what you are doing and you understand the chemicals you are using.
+In fact you can mix two or more colours to achieve your signature colour without a worry.
+But you must be sensible and don’t mix permanent hair dyes.
+Unless you know what you are doing and you understand the chemicals you are using.